microsoft/language-server-protocol/_specifications/lsp/3.18/language/pullDiagnostics.md

 	| WorkspaceUnchangedDocumentDiagnosticReport;
 ```

-* partial result: The first literal send need to be a `WorkspaceDiagnosticReport` followed by n `WorkspaceDiagnosticReportPartialResult` literals defined as follows:
+* partial result: The first literal sent needs to be a `WorkspaceDiagnosticReport` followed by n `WorkspaceDiagnosticReportPartialResult` literals defined as follows:

 <div class="anchorHolder"><a href="#workspaceDiagnosticReportPartialResult" name="workspaceDiagnosticReportPartialResult" class="linkableAnchor"></a></div>